codebudo/jsoncpp/README.txt

 JsonCpp can be built using Scons (http://www.scons.org) or CMake (http://www.cmake.org) as a build system.
 Scons requires python to be installed (http://www.python.org).

-To build with CMake type:
+To build with CMake:

-    cmake . && make
+1. Install CMake in your system and make sure it is in your `$PATH` variable.
+2. Open a new terminal an go to jsoncpp directory.
+3. `make`
+4. `sudo make install`
+5. Enjoy.

+Libray will be installed in `/usr/local/lib` and header files un `/usr/local/include`.

 To build with Scons type:
     python scons.py platform=PLTFRM [TARGET]